GeDi: Generative Discriminator Guided Sequence Generation: GeDi

 GeDi assumes we have a CC-LM with desired control code $c$ and an undesired or \emph{anti-control code} $\bar{c}$, and uses the contrast between $P_{\theta}(x_{1:t}|c)$ and $P_{\theta}(x_{1:t}|\bar{c})$ to guide sampling from an LM that gives $P_{{LM}}(x_{1:t})$.
 Specifically, when predicting the next token during generation, GeDi uses this contrast to compute the probability that every candidate next token $x_t$ belongs to the desired class, given by $P_{\theta}(c|x_t,x_{<t})$.
 Our key insight is that this distribution can be computed very efficiently when using CC-LMs as GeDis via application of Bayes rule for partial sequences during generation.

 When computing this online during sequence generation, the model will have already computed $P_{\theta}(x_{j}|x_{<j},c')$ for any $j<t$ from the previous time-steps, and it will only need to compute $P_{\theta}(x_{t}|x_{<t},c')$.
 This can be computed in two parallel forward passes; one conditioning on $c$ and one conditioning on $\bar{c}$ (both conditioning on the same $x_{<t}$).
 The model can also save the hidden states from the previous time steps to avoid computing a forward pass through the full sequence at each next token generation step.
 Applying a unidirectional classifier such as GPT \citep{radford2018improving} to compute $P_{\theta}(c|x_t,x_{<t})$ directly (i.e. discriminatively) would require feeding in every possible input $x_t \in \gV$ into the classifier, and thus would require $|\gV|$ forward passes for a vocab set $\gV$.
-A bidirectional classifier such as BERT \citep{devlin2018BERT} would require $t \times |\gV|$ forward passes, because it would need to recompute attention states from earlier time-steps.
-For typical vocab sizes of 20k+, GeDi's online classification trick can compute $P_{\theta}(c|x_t,x_{<t})$ for every possible next token $x_t$ on the order of 10k fold less computation as compared with a unidirectional classifier.
+A bidirectional classifier such as BERT \citep{devlin2018BERT} would require $t \times |\gV|$ forward passes because it would need to recompute attention states from earlier time-steps.
+For typical vocab sizes of $20$k+, GeDi's online classification trick can compute $P_{\theta}(c|x_t,x_{<t})$ for every possible next token $x_t$ on the order of 10k fold less computation as compared with a unidirectional classifier.

-In practice, we find normalizing (log) probabilities by current sequence length $t$ results in more robust generation of variable length sequences.
+In practice, we find normalizing ($\log$) probabilities by current sequence length $t$ results in more robust generation of variable length sequences.
 Our GeDi trained models (see next section) also use a learnable scale parameter $\alpha$.
-The equation we use to compute $P_{\theta}(c|x_{1:t})$ for GeDi-guided generation is given by
+To compute $P_{\theta}(c|x_{1:t})$ for GeDi-guided generation, we use the following equation: